News

 • Are colleagues motivated to sell via the tablet if the sales are not attributed to their store sales or bonus?
 What is the incentive at a local level?

 • Complex sales journeys can benefit from the use of technology, making it easier for both colleagues and customer.
-But just wedging in a tablet can just add to the complexity
+But just wedging in a tablet can add to the complexity

-• Lack of ongoing support or budget from IT for damaged/out of date tablets
+• Lack of ongoing support or budget from IT for damaged/out-of-date tablets

 • Tablets not linked to payment.
-Tablets can be a great mobile point of sale for non-cash transactions to efficiently bust queues during peak trade without the need to maintain more checkouts if set up to do so
+Tablets can be a great mobile point-of-sale for non-cash transactions to efficiently bust queues during peak trade without the need to maintain more checkouts if set up to do so